What Does Drinking Responsibly Mean?

 What Can I Expect At An MM Meeting?

 Like an AA meeting, meetings involve a group of like-minded people getting together to discuss their experiences of, and ideas on returning to drinking responsibly.

 There is a set format that every meeting follows, however there is a degree of flexibility and meetings can vary considerably.

-The only requirement to attend a meeting is that you are concerned about your drinking.
+to attend a meeting is that you are concerned about your drinking.
 You do not need to have another specific agenda, spiritual beliefs, or mental health issues.
 Meetings are free to attend, but a hat is passed around if you wish to donate to the running costs.
 All MM meetings are part of the MM non-profit organization.